hmans/composer-suite/packages/vfx/README.md

 - [Space Nebulae](https://codesandbox.io/s/vfx-space-just-the-nebulae-xv9bqm?file=/src/App.js)

+## How this Library Works

+This library aims to be a game-ready library for realtime visual effects in react-three-fiber projects.

+It has a focus on performance, while still striving to keep the codebase maintainable and easy to reason about.
+For this reason, there are certain advanced techniques for particle simulations in WebGL2 that it deliberately chooses _not_ to do, including keeping per-particle state in Frame Buffer Objects; this is why certain features, like particle collisions, are currently not possible.

+However, it will happily power _most_ of your game VFX, and it will be _very_ fast doing so!

+So, a quick list of things you should know about this library:

+- All effects are **particle based**, using **mesh instancing** to render any mesh you throw at them.
+This allows you to have both simple and complex particles, and have them integrated with your scene's lighting, including shadows.
+(Support for gl.POINTS particles may be added in the future.)
+- Since we're using mesh instancing, **each effect uses a single draw call**, no matter how many particles it is composed of.
+- Effects scale from a couple of particles to several hundreds of thousands, or even more.
+(But for realtime VFX, you rarely need that many.)
+- All particles are **fully animated on the GPU**, through some custom shader code.
+Your CPU is not concerned with the animations in any manner and will be free to do other stuff.
+- Particle spawning is controlled from your code, though.
+Spawning new particles is the only thing where the CPU gets involved.
+Newly spawned particles are configured by writing values into buffer attributes; **only the parts of these buffers that represent newly spawned particles are uploaded to the GPU** that frame.
+- You can currently animate velocity, acceleration, scale, color and opacity per particle.
+At the moment, these are hard-coded in the library's custom shader code, but there are plans to make these shaders (and the buffers that configure them) composable through code.

 ## Hacking & Development 🏗

 But if you want to give the thing a whirl and do some hacking on it, clone this repository and run: